djdrist/responder/README.md

 1. The starting point is `index.js` - it contains the routes definitions.
 Most of them are empty and should be implemented as part of solving this exercise.
 Use the `GET /questions` route as a reference.
 2. The `repositories/question.js` holds the data store (which is a simple file, stored on disk) for questions and answers.
 It also has functions that require implementation.
-3. Ther is also a test file for `question repository`.
+3. There is also a test file for `question repository`.
 Put your repository tests there.
 4. The `middleware/repositories.js` hooks a repository into the `req` object of `express.js`.
 No need to extend anything here.

 ## Some assumptions